Indian juniors win four medals at Asian Shotgun Championship | Devdiscourse

 The Indian shotgun squad picked up four medals including two individual bronze by Abhay Singh and Parinaaz Dhaliwal in the junior men's and women's skeet competition of the IX Asian Shotgun Championship here.
-India also clinched two silver medals in the men's and women's team events.
+India also clinched two silver medals in the women's and men's team events.

 Abhay won the bronze medal in the men's skeet competition on Tuesday after reaching the final with a qualification round of 114.
 On Monday, Parinaaz shot 39 in the final to finish behind the Chinese gold and silver winners Yashu Sun and Yikai Li respectively in the women's skeet event.
 Asees Chhina finished fourth to miss out on a medal.

-The bronze winning men's team comprised of Ayush Rudraraju and Gurnihal Singh Garcha besides Abhay while the women's trio included Darshna Rathore in addition to Parinaaz and Asees.
+The silver winning men's team comprised Ayush Rudraraju and Gurnihal Singh Garcha besides Abhay while the women's trio included Darshna Rathore in addition to Parinaaz and Asees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)